geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/quick-start.rst

   (1) ``cd`` to the directory where store your Key Pair (preferably ``$HOME/.ssh``) (2) Use ``chmod 400 xx.pem`` to change the key pair's permission (also mentioned in the above figure; only need to do this at the first time).
   (3) Change the user name in that command from ``root`` to ``ubuntu``.
 (You'll be asked to use ``ubuntu`` if you keep ``root``).
-- On Windows, please refer to the guide for `MobaXterm <http://angus.readthedocs.io/en/2016/amazon/log-in-with-mobaxterm-win.html>`_ and `Putty <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html>`_ (Your life would probably be easier with MobaXterm).
+- On Windows, please refer to the guide for `MobaXterm <http://angus.readthedocs.io/en/2016/amazon/log-in-with-mobaxterm-win.html>`_ and `Putty <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html>`_ (MobaXterm should be a lot easier).
+Alternatively, you can `use the Windows Subsystem for Linux <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/WSL.html>`_ and then simply follow the above steps for Mac/Linux.

 Your terminal should look like this: